zhaohuaxishi1/Convergent_Divergent_FOCA_Development/README.md

-# Convergent and divergent functional topographies of individualized human brain network and their developmental origins
+# Convergent and divergent functional topographies of individualized human brain networks and their developmental origins

 E-mail: [zhaojianlong@mail.bnu.edu.cn](mailto:zhaojianlong@mail.bnu.edu.cn)

-This repository provides code and source data that support the findings of the article entitled "*Convergent and divergent functional topographies of individualized human brain network and their developmental origins*“
+This repository provides code and source data that support the findings of the article entitled "*Convergent and divergent functional topographies of individualized human brain networks and their developmental origins*“

 ## Overview

-This repository includes standalone software, source code, and demonstration data used in the analyses.
+This repository includes standalone software, the source code, and demonstration data used in the analyses.
- All data required to reproduce the findings are publicly available, including:
+ All the data required to reproduce the findings are publicly available and include the following:

 - Individualized functional networks
 - Group- and individual-level functional topographies